jadecobra/python_tdd_exercises/source/classes.rst

     pass

-  the terminal updates to show passing tests
+  the terminal shows passing tests

 * one last change, I remove the ``sex`` attribute from the ``Human`` class